LukeGrahamLandry/franca/devlog.md

+## (Aug 13) sb3

+- my ancient cat ball is from scratch 2 it seems because the project.json is different in the api (save in the website normalizes). damn that's so sad, the old format was so readable, they even indented the lists to look like code, the new thing looks so insane in comparison (and is 5x-10x bigger file depending if formatted).
+- data entry for loading more blocks, not doing runtime for them yet.
+- json_reflect: show context of error
+- terminal: finally fixed crash in get_selection.

 ## (Aug 12) sb3

 - port my old stamp_pos test. pleased by generating the triangle images instead of committing them.